Airdate: 01/14/1987

 And, of course, they got the season four promotional image wrong as well, using a season two episode instead.

-Highway Lifetime: the actor who plays Paulie—the blind homeless man who trades in alcohol— is played by Ed Bakey in the final appearance of his career in this episode, as passed away roughly a year after it aired.
+Highway Lifetime: the actor who plays Paulie—the blind homeless man Wally gives his earnings to— is played by Ed Bakey in the final appearance of his career in this episode, as he passed away roughly a year after it aired.

 References: the song that Wally sings to cheer the old folks up, the one idolizing the actor’s life, doesn’t come from this series.
 It could have been, it’s not the first time someone write one specifically for the series (Ronee Blackley and Barry Williams did it, and other actors will do it in the next season).